 Taste: Marzipan and fizzy sweets.
 Vanilla.
 Malt.
 Apple and honey.
 Werther’s Original sweets.
 Subtle dried fruits notes.
 Wee dusting of cinnamon.

-Value for money: £67 for a ten-year-old seems a bit high but then, I’ve paid more than that for drams that don’t even say how old they are.
+Thoughts: £67 for a ten-year-old seems a bit high but then, I’ve paid more than that for drams that don’t even say how old they are.
 All you can do is judge it on quality and while it isn’t a classic, it’s still a very good Speyside malt.

 I have to confess, I got the order wrong in tasting these drams.
 The Tomintoul should have come first.
 That may seem obvious, but I was trying to get through a lot of tasting notes in one day.
 Anyway, after the rum and Highland malt, I ended up walking away from the table.
 I was getting nothing when I stuck my nose in this glass.
 A few hours later, however, things were very different.
-There’s nothing flashy about this whisky, it’s just a straight-forward Speyside malt that’s been allowed to do its thing with minimal interference.
+There’s nothing flashy about the whisky, it’s just a straight-forward Speyside malt that’s been allowed to do its thing with minimal interference.
 It’s worth noting, however, that I find official bottlings of Tomintoul to be far too delicate for my palate.
-With this offering coming straight from the cask though, the flavour profile is more intense and altogether more satisfying.
+With this offering coming straight from the cask, the flavour profile is more intense and altogether more satisfying.